dustinpfister/blog_posts/_posts/js-javascript-example-sort-planets.md

 ### 2.2 - main.js and index.html

-now for some additional javaScript code that will create and inject a canvas elekent, as well as make use of my planets module, and attach an event handler.
+now for some additional javaScript code that will create and inject a canvas element, as well as make use of my planets module, and attach an event handler that will update the list of targets based on a location where the canvas is clicked.

 ```js
 var container = document.getElementById('canvas-app'),